bdurand/super_settings/README.md

 * `SuperSettings::Storage::RedisStorage` - Stores the settings in a Redis database using the [redis](https://github.com/redis/redis-rb) gem.
 * `SuperSettings::Storage::HttpStorage` - Uses the SuperSettings REST API running on another server.
 This is useful in a micro services architecture so you can have a central settings server used by all the services.

-Additional storage engines can be built by creating a class that includes `SuperSettings::Storage` and implementing the unimplemented methods in that module.
+Additional storage engines can be built by creating a class that includes `SuperSettings::Storage` and implements the unimplemented methods in that module.

 The storage engine is defined by setting `SuperSettings::Setting.storage` to the storage class to use.
 Note that each storage class may also require additional configuration.
 For instance the Redis storage class requires you to provide a connection to a Redis database.
 If you are running a Rails application, then the storage engine will be set to ActiveRecord by default.
-Otherwise, you will need to define it somewhere in your application's initialization.
+Otherwise, you will need to define the storage class somewhere in your application's initialization.

 #### Encrypted Secrets